Acquiring Editor: Laurie Matheson

 African American Music in Global Perspective

-This series addresses those subject areas that are: (1) underrepresented in the scholarly literature, and encourages increased attention to the following areas of inquiry: biographies, autobiographies, globalization, religious music, popular music, women in music, music criticism, musical aesthetics, and regional studies.
+This series addresses those subject areas that are underrepresented in the scholarly literature, and encourages increased attention to the following areas of inquiry: blackness and globalization, biographies, autobiographies, religious music, popular music, gender and music, music criticism, musical aesthetics, and regional studies.
 Books in the series will foreground the cultural perspectives of the primary creators and performers of the music, highlighting the voices of African Americans themselves.
-The series editors welcome projects not only from ethnomusicologists, but from such related fields as cultural history, folklore, sociology, public ethnomusicology and musicology, anthropology, and African American studies.
+The series editors welcome projects not only from ethnomusicologists, but from related fields such as cultural history, folklore, sociology, public ethnomusicology and musicology, anthropology, and African American studies.
 The series also serves as the nexus for the publication of reprints of primary and secondary sources that serve as definitive markers in the history of the study of African American music.

 See our featured title flyer here.